 More than 9,000 Soviet cannons, rocket launchers and howitzers, placed only three meters away from each other on a length of 30 kilometers, opened fire as part of the Red Army’s final offensive against Germany in the middle section of the Eastern Front.
 Stettin to the north and Forst to the south were the other river crossing points.

 About one million well-rested and well-equipped Russians soldiers, commanded by Marshall Georgy Zhukov, one of the defenders of Stalingrad, were supposed to rush through the Oderbruch riverscape as the fastest way to Berlin.
-For propagandistic reasons, they were expected to be there before April 20th, Hitler’s birthday, and take it before May 1st, International Worker‘s Day at any cost.
+For propagandistic reasons, they were expected to be there before April 20th, Adolf Hitler’s birthday, and take it before May 1st, International Worker‘s Day at any cost.

 Marshall Zhukov had a “brilliant” idea in the best sense of the word: after 20 minutes of heavy artillery fire, at 3:20 AM anti-aircraft headlights lit up the battlefield to blind the enemy.
 As the German defenders, which were outnumbered one to ten and short even of ammunition, had withdrawn from the bombardment, the very visible Russian attackers ran straight into the fire of Wehrmacht and Volkssturm units, a militia home defense force established in October 1944.